|

 PAGO: "...six years ago."

-ACCORDING TO TAO ERICKSON, HIS HOME: "I have lived in Pago all my life."
+ACCORDING TO TAO ERICSON, HIS HOME: "I have lived in Pago all my life."

 TAO ERICKSON'S STATED PROFESSION AND PURPOSE OF HIS TRIP: "I'm a trader.